Patrolman Charles B. Collis

 Most Recent Reflection

 NEVER FORGET!
-On behalf of the Ohio Attorneys General Bureau of Criminal Identification & Investigation, we honor the dedicated service and ultimate sacrifice of Patrolman Charles B. Collis of the Springfield Police Department, Ohio and the additional 68 American Peace Officers who have paid the ultimate sacrifice on this date in history.
+Honoring the dedicated service and ultimate sacrifice of Patrolman Charles B. Collis of the Springfield Police Department, Ohio, and the additional 58 American Peace Officers who have paid the ultimate sacrifice on this date in history.

 Create an account for more options, or use this form to leave a Reflection now.